RochX/virus-research-python/README.md

 IMPORTANT NOTE: Because the `fabric` module relies on the `imp` module, the SSH getter **will not** work with Python 3.12 (at least until `fabric` is updated).

 ### GUI
-The `gui.py` folder is a graphical interface for the SSH getter.
+The `ssh_getter/gui.py` is a graphical interface program for the SSH getter.
-It uses the `tkinter` module for creating the interface.
+It uses the `tkinter` module for creating the interface, so make sure `tkinter` is installed.
+Running the command `python3 -m tkinter` can be used to check that `tkinter` is installed properly.